Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 and bash as described above, make shield rushes, and are of course a lot sturdier than a piece of cloth with delusions of grandeur.
-DFRPG doesn't really deal with shield breakage, so the biggest game effect of this sturdiness is that shields can all of the modifiers we'll list below, while cloaks can only take Ornate.
+DFRPG doesn't really deal with shield breakage, so the biggest game effect of this sturdiness is that shields can take all of the modifiers we'll list below, while cloaks can only take Ornate.

 Light and Medium shields are available as either traditional shields or bucklers.
 A buckler is held by a handle instead of strapped to your arm, so you